-Next, I use a combination of my fingers and a concealer brush to press the product all the way around my eye, anywhere there is darkness.
+Next, I use a combination of my fingers and a concealer brush (I like MAC’s) to press the product all the way around my eye, anywhere there is darkness.
 So, over the entire lid, at the inner and outer corners, and then (duh) underneath the eye.

-Here’s the important part: when I say underneath the eye, I mean the Upside-Down Triangle Technique.
-(There’s a video about it here.)
-You want to bring the concealer right down over the tops of your cheeks.
+Here’s the important part: when I say underneath the eye, I mean the Upside-Down Triangle Technique instead of the usual half-moons.
+With an inverted triangle shape, you bring the concealer right down over the tops of your cheeks.
 The bottom point of the triangles should be on either side of your nose, and the upper edge along the lower lash lines.
 I love this method because it helps break up the crescent shape most people use when they apply concealer, and almost acts like a highlighter to plump up your features.